 • Thibault De Smet (Defender, Paris FC), X2

-• Ismaël Doukouré, (Midfielder/defender, RC Strasbourg), X
+• Ismaël Doukouré, (Midfielder/defender, RC Strasbourg), X2

 • Thilo Kehrer (Defender, AS Monaco), X2